mortolian/panda-technical/README.md

 You need to use the following:

 - [x] Laravel
 - [x] Laravel standards
 - [x] Laravel services (e.g. Laravel Http, not curl, etc).
-- [ ] Tailwind
+- [x] Tailwind
 - [ ] Alpine (if you use JS)
 - [ ] A charts library of your choice.
 Recommendations would be Chart.js or Apache Echarts.
-- [ ] For the environment we recommend a docker-compose.yml in the main repo that brings up any services you need.
-If you are not familiar with docker you can document any other method required in a README.
+- [x] For the environment we recommend a docker-compose.yml.
-- [x] Please create a GitHub repo
+- [x] Create a GitHub repo
-- [ ] share it with dbfx on GitHub (https://github.com/dbfx)
+- [ ] Build a basic template which is brand appropriate.

 ### Part 1: Authentication

-- [ ] Accept an email address and password for the production Panda backend.
+- [x] Accept an email address and password for the production Panda backend.
 You can create this user and password (for your testing) by downloading the Panda app (visit https://get.joinpanda.com on mobile) and signing up for free.

-- [ ] Finish the sign up process so that your full account exists (choose keywords, etc).
+- [x] Finish the sign-up process so that your full account exists (choose keywords, etc).
-- [ ] You can then login as that user by sending a POST request to: https://api.joinpanda.com/api/auth/email/login/

-With the following data:
+- [ ] You can then log in as that user by sending a POST request to: https://api.joinpanda.com/api/auth/email/login/ With the following data:

-- [ ] “email”: “your@email.com”
+  - “email”: “your@email.com”
-- [ ] “password”: “yourpassword”
+  - “password”: “yourpassword”
-- [ ] This will return a “key” value in JSON which is your Bearer token for authenticating the rest of your requests.
+  - This will return a “key” value in JSON which is your Bearer token for authenticating the rest of your requests.

 ### Part 2: Forest Sessions